Didisimmons/Ayo-Recipes/README.md

 <br/>

 ### **Wireframes**
-The entire site's wireframe can be found below.
-This depicts the site on a desktop and a mobile device, with some tablet view wireframes indicating when the screen view differs.
+The entire site's wireframe can be found below and [here](https://www.figma.com/file/MvhtXDwpx1nVZyyNM8dxRL/Untitled?node-id=0%3A1).This depicts the site on a desktop and a mobile device, with some tablet view wireframes indicating when the screen view differs.

 * [Wireframe for Home Page](static/images/readme/homepage-wireframe.png)
 * [Wireframe for Recipes Page](static/images/readme/wireframe-recipes-page.png)